 Last year we had a Burdock plant that I allowed to grow in our garden just so I could take pictures and document the growth of the flowers and the visiting pollinators.

 I was very surprised at the variety of pollinators that visit our “city yard” each year looking for nectar.
+Of course when I went looking through my photos I cannot seem to locate any in focus besides a monarch butterfly.

 Welcome to Nature Book Club Monthly Link Up Mo.
 19